 I picked up a few things in November, including one of our biggest scores – a fancy hiking backpack.
 Finding that deal was the first time my partner seemed impressed by my baby frugalness.

-- Audio Monitor (I paid $0) – We tried to use a Wyze camera as an alternative to a baby monitor.
+- Audio Monitor (free) – We tried to use a Wyze camera as an alternative to a baby monitor.
 The video quality was great but you had to have the app running to reliably hear when the baby was crying.
 I grabbed this audio monitor for free when it popped up since it solved the sound problem of the app-based video monitor.
-I really liked this monitor and would have used it exclusively but my partner liked the idea of getting a non-wifi video monitor (we were given one as a gift) after Wyze got hacked.
+I really liked this monitor and would have used it exclusively but my partner liked the idea of getting a non-wifi video monitor (we were given a Eufy one as a gift) after Wyze got hacked.
 We still kept this audio monitor to use when we are traveling.

-- Toys (I paid $0)- We didn’t really have any toys for our baby yet so I grabbed these from someone in our neighborhood.
+- Toys (free)- We didn’t really have any toys for our baby yet so I grabbed these from someone in our neighborhood.
 The best thing in the lot for us so far has been a car seat handle toy that our baby loves and we use all the time.
 The lot also had a talking Vtech toy, a couple rattle balls and something kind of like a Manhattan Toy Winkle rattle that is bright and easy to grab.
 We’ve been keeping our toys pretty minimal so these + some chew toys have been more than enough for us so far.

-- Deuter Baby-Carrier Hiking Backpack (I paid $20) – My partner had been eyeing a baby carrying hiking backpack throughout my pregnancy and I thought this might be an item we had to get new because he likes to get what we want for big ticket items so that they last (understandable).
+- Deuter Baby-Carrier Hiking Backpack – My partner had been eyeing a baby carrying hiking backpack throughout my pregnancy and I thought this might be an item we had to get new because he likes to get what we want for big ticket items so that they last (understandable).
 Overall, the backpack is great quality and still seems new even though the previous owner had it for years.
 The one issue we have with the bag is that it is big and doesn’t fold down easily so you need room to store it.
 It was worth having it take up space in our laundry area since it was such a great deal.

 Getting the hiking backpack was a good example of why I recommend engaging with interesting Facebook posts.
 Someone had posted asking if anyone had a child-carrying hiking backpack to sell.
 When someone else replied that they had one to sell for $15, I commented that I’d be interested if the original poster passed.